scssyworks/silkrouter/README.md

-# SILK Router
+# Silkrouter
-SILK router (formerly <a href="https://github.com/scssyworks/silkrouter/tree/feature/ver2">jqueryrouter</a>) is a JavaScript library for single page application routing.
+Silkrouter (formerly <a href="https://github.com/scssyworks/silkrouter/tree/feature/ver2">jqueryrouter</a>) is a JavaScript library for single page application routing.

 # Installation